(Photo by Orion/courtesy Everett Collection.)

 Critics Consensus: A low-key charmer led by Adam Brody's sharp performance, The Kid Detective uncovers dark comedy in a story of unfulfilled childhood potential.

 A once-celebrated kid detective, now 31, continues to solve the same trivial mysteries between hangovers and bouts of self-pity.
-Until...
+But...
 [More]

 Critics Consensus: Led by Beanie Feldstein's charming performance, How to Build a Girl puts a disarmingly earnest spin on the familiar coming-of-age comedy formula.